Degree: Ph.D., University of Wisconsin – Madison (2000)

 Fields of interest: Modern Europe, Spain, World history, Sport History

 Research Interests and Professional Activities

-Brian D. Bunk is the author of Ghosts of Passion: Martyrdom, Gender, and the Origins of the Spanish Civil War (Duke University Press, 2007) and co-editor of Nation and Conflict in Modern Spain: Essays in Honor of Stanley G. Payne (Parallel Press, 2008).
-My article “The Queen of Beauty: Gender Roles and the Performance of Spanish Identities in 1920s New York” is forthcoming in Hidden out in the Open: European Spanish Labor Migrants in the Progressive Era (University Press of Colorado) edited by Phylis Martinelli and Ana María Varela-Lago.
+Brian D. Bunk teaches courses in world history, modern Europe and the history of sport.
+He is the author of Ghosts of Passion: Martyrdom, Gender, and the Origins of the Spanish Civil War (Duke University Press, 2007) and co-editor of Nation and Conflict in Modern Spain: Essays in Honor of Stanley G. Payne (Parallel Press, 2008).

 His recent work centers on the history of sport, especially boxing and soccer.
 His focus is on the intersection of race and boxing as well as the way different communities use sport to articulate diverse identities.
 Dr. Bunk also studies the history of soccer in the United States and is founder and host of the Soccer History USA podcast, a monthly program examining this history of the sport in the U.S. The podcast is available for streaming or download at http://www.SoccerHistoryUSA.org and at iTunes, Stitcher and Soundcloud.